kevin-fang/Arvados-Blood-Types-and-Ethnicity/AnalyzeBloodByRace/README.md

 Copy the output results from Arvados if you have your own dataset, or use the ones provided.
 If you use the ones provided, you can skip the next step.
 Copy `StripExtraTitleInfo.py` to the directory containing the raw Arvados data and run `python StripExtraTitleInfo.py`.

+`StripExtraTitleInfo.py` renames the output from the long name from the pipeline such as to just the name of the user's genome.
+For example, it would rename  "hu123456.gffBloodTypeparsed.txt" to "hu123456."
+It is needed to cut out extra text from the file name and needs to be run before running the analysis scripts.
+Works for both 173 PGP genome files and the 433 1000 Genomes Project genome files.
+This allows the Python program to assume the identifier of the person on the CSV file is the same as the filename.
 To get a simple percent of accuracy from the Harvard PGP data, run `python AnalyzeForCorrectness-PGP.py`

 To create formatted tables from your raw data, read the following: